Swan River Showjumping events are officiated by respected jumping officials who ensure that our shows maintain the

 John Vallance (FEI-4) The international career of Australia’s highest ranked course designer spans several continents and includes four Olympics – amongst them Sydney 2000 – and the 2010 Asian Games.
 A generous industry mentor, John conducts workshops, has organised events and been a spokesperson for equestrian sport.
 In May 2017, John was appointed Chair of the Equestrian Australia National Jumping Committee, a role he previously held from 2013-2015.
 He is Australia’s only FEI-4 level course builder and technical delegate and we were privileged to have him design at SRSJC’s 2017 Annual Championships.

 Gavin Chester (FEI-3) needs no introduction to the showjumping community, where he is renowned as an international and Olympic competitor, trainer, coach and course designer.
 As a 20-year old, Gavin was a member of the unfortunate 1980 Moscow Olympics equestrian team that boycotted the Games.
 Twenty years later, opportunity once again knocked and he represented Australia at the 2000 Sydney Olympics and then at the 2007 Rolex FEI World Cup Final in Las Vegas – after winning all major Australian Grand Prix classes and World Cup Qualifiers in 2005-06.
 Producing and selling top performance horses internationally, Gavin is highly respected as a course designer at Australia’s most significant showjumping events

 Ed Murphy (EA -3) This popular local course designer at WASJA, Taminga Jump Club and SRSJC also course designs and runs the Hills Showjumping Association along with his partner, former World Cup competitor Kellie-Ann Crowe.
 He assists at the Perth Royal Show each year and course designs at other major state jumping fixtures.
-Ed has also provided timing at some SRSJC shows.
+Ed has also provided timing at SRSJC shows.